progit/progit/de/02-git-basics/01-chapter2.markdown

 	$ git clone git://github.com/schacon/grit.git

-That creates a directory named "grit", initializes a `.git` directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
+That creates a directory named `grit`, initializes a `.git` directory inside it, pulls down all the data for that repository, and checks out a working copy of the latest version.
 If you go into the new `grit` directory, you’ll see the project files in there, ready to be worked on or used.
 If you want to clone the repository into a directory named something other than grit, you can specify that as the next command-line option:

 Git legt dann ein Verzeichnis `grit` an, initialisiert ein `.git` Verzeichnis darin, lädt alle Daten für das Repository herunter, und checkt eine Arbeitskopie der letzten Version aus.
 Wenn Du in das neue `grit` Verzeichnis schaust, findest du dort die in diesem Projekt enthaltenen Dateien und kannst sie benutzen oder bearbeiten.
 Wenn du das Repository in ein Verzeichnis mit einem anderen Namen als `grit` klonen willst, kannst du das wie folgt angeben:

 	$ git clone git://github.com/schacon/grit.git mygrit

-That command does the same thing as the previous one, but the target directory is called mygrit.
+That command does the same thing as the previous one, but the target directory is called `mygrit`.

 Dieser Befehl tut das gleiche wie der vorhergehende, aber das Zielverzeichnis ist diesmal `mygrit`.

 Git has a number of different transfer protocols you can use.
-The previous example uses the `git://` protocol, but you may also see `http(s)://` or `user@server:/path.git`, which uses the SSH transfer protocol.
-Chapter 4 will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.
+The previous example uses the `git://` protocol, but you may also see `http(s)://` or `user@server:/path.git`, which uses the SSH transfer protocol. *Chapter 4* will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.

 Git unterstützt eine Reihe unterschiedlicher Übertragungsprotokolle, die du verwenden kannst.
 Das vorhergehende Beispiel verwendet das `git://` Protokoll, aber du wirst auch `http(s)://` oder `user@server:/path.git` finden, die das SSH Protokoll verwenden.
 In Kapitel 4 gehen wir auf die verschiedenen Optionen (und deren Vor- und Nachteile) ein, die ein Server hat, um Zugriff auf ein Git Repository zu erlauben.